 Clogged Fuel Lines on Your Zero Turn Mower

 A gummy substance from running old fuel can run through the fuel system and create a blockage in the fuel line.
-This can cause your zero turn to die after it has been running a while because the engine is no longer getting fuel.
+This can cause your zero-turn to die after it has been running for a while because the engine is no longer getting fuel.

 Faulty Fuel Pump on Your Zero Turn Mower